 Producing great content remains a great way to connect with your audience.
 However, mediocre content just doesn’t cut it.
 How often have you gone online to research a topic and had to wade through a number of articles that don’t quite pass muster in order to find an article that provides the information you need in an easily digestible, interesting way?
 We come across this problem all the time.
 It’s frustrating.
 The answer to this problem?
 Niche content.

-If you can cast your mind back to when you were in school and writing English essays, you may recall being told that the answers which would garner the best results were not the ones that merely summarised the text in question, but were in fact the one’s that showed you understood the question and gave your own opinion.
+Cast your mind back to when you were in school and writing English essays.
+You may recall being told that the answers which would garner the best results were not the ones that merely summarised the text in question, but were, in fact, the ones that showed you understood the question and gave your own opinion.
 We should be using the same idea with our content.

 Instead of providing a broad overview of a topic, aim to delve into a specific part of that topic to answer the questions that your niche audience may have.
 Where niche audiences are concerned, assuming that they know less than they do can hurt you in terms of bounces off your page.
 Explain terms where necessary, but do not shy away from going deep into a subject because most people won’t understand it.
 Those that do will love it!